 Monaco-Nice match postponed amid mass French protests

-PARIS (AP) — Two more French league soccer matches have been postponed amid security concerns about anti-government protests across the country.
+PARIS (AP) — Half of this weekend’s French league soccer matches have now been postponed amid security concerns about anti-government protests across the country.

-The newly delayed matches are Monaco against Nice and Saint-Etienne against Marseille.
+Angers against Bordeaux, initially planned for Saturday, was the latest addition to the list of postponements, taking the total to five.

-Protests have derailed four of the league’s 10 matches scheduled for this weekend.
-Earlier, the league canceled matches scheduled for Saturday between Paris Saint-Germain and Montpellier, and Toulouse against Lyon.
+The previously announced postponements are: Monaco vs. Nice, which had been scheduled for Friday; Saint-Etienne vs. Marseille, slated for Sunday; and Paris Saint-Germain vs. Montpellier and Toulouse vs. Lyon on Saturday.

-France’s government is deploying extra security around the country amid threats of new protests on Saturday.
+In each case, government or police authorities requested the postponement.
+France’s government is diverting police resources to deploy extra security around the country amid threats of new protests on Saturday.
 Recent demonstrations against fuel tax rises and other grievances have resulted in rioting, looting and hundreds of injuries.

 - france